Chunyu-Lin-bjtu/autoware-wiki/FAQ.md

 ### My map size is over 1GB.
 I get an error saying "a message of over a gigabyte was predicted in tcpros. that seems highly unlikely, so I'll assume protocol synchronization is lost".
 What should I do?
 Due to ROS specification, if messages over 1GB is published, the error you mentioned occurs. ndt_mapping node publishes all the point cloud previously built, so if the map becomes larger up to a certain size, the message can not be published.
 If you want to create wide area map, you can use approximate_ndt_mapping instead of ndt_mapping.
 The node loads and publishes a part of the map, so the error above does not occur.

+### What is the difference between ndt_mapping and approximate_NDT_mapping?
+ndt_mapping loads all the pointcloud as map where approximate_ndt_mapping loads a portion of the current map and outputs PCDs only at certain distances.
+If you are going to create narrow range of map, use ndt_mapping.
+If you are going to create long distance of map, it is better to use approximate_ndt_mapping.
+The sample Moriyama map is created in another method called MMS(Mobile Mapping system) which is the product of Aisan Technology.

+### I followed the instructions in the manual.
+I pressed the mapping button.
+It loads all the pcl files but is stuck on this step for a long time.
+I never get "OK".How do I generate the map?
+This happens when you don't have the rosbag simulation or any have incoming velodyne/nmss data.
+Once you start simulation it should work.